DerGuru/The-Resonant/New Chapters/Part2/P2-11_Archive_Sabotage.md

 "How?"
 Lina asked.

 "Resonance signature tracking, maybe.
 Or they compromised my device.
-Or—" He shook his head.
+Orï¿½" He shook his head.
 "Doesn't matter how.
 What matters is they're cleaning up.
 Removing evidence.
 Making sure nobody can prove what really happened eleven years ago."

 "Did they get everything?"
 Jason asked.